What Is The Wire Act?

 So, you’re probably wondering, what is the Wire Act?
 If it wasn’t passed in order to stop sports betting, why is it included on a page about USA sports betting laws?
 Well, the Wire Act is a piece of anti-racketeering legislation that states that it is unlawful for anyone to accept a wager on the outcome of a sporting event over a line of communication.

 So what the Wire Act does is prevent bets from being accepted over state lines, essentially limiting betting to the states that had legalized it.
 At the time of the Wire Acts passage, only Nevada had legal sports betting.
-So the Wire Act pretty much just limits betting to an in-person activity.
+So the Wire Act pretty much just tries to limit betting to an in-person activity.

-What this USA sports betting law does not do is prevent the operators of online, offshore sportsbooks from taking your wagers.
-This is because it cannot.
+In any case, the Wire Act only applies to U.S. gambling operations.
+That is why American bettors are still able to use offshore online sportsbooks that are not included in the purview of the federal law.
 The Wire Act does not have the authority to dictate what people in other countries do.
 So under this United States sports betting law, using an online sportsbook based overseas is perfectly legal.

 Does PASPA Make Sports Betting Illegal?